 How is Ankylosing Spondylitis Treated?

-Treatment for ankylosing spondylitis (AS) is tailored to the individual, as there is a wide variety in how AS affects different people.
-Treatment for AS aims to achieve several goals, including1:
+Treatment for ankylosing spondylitis (AS) is tailored to each person since there is a wide variety in how AS affects different people.
+Treatment for AS aims to achieve several goals, including:1

 Types of treatments for ankylosing spondylitis

-Treating and managing AS usually involves a combination of therapies, including:
+Treating and managing AS usually involves a combination of therapies, including:1,2

-- Non-steroidal anti-inflammatory drugs (NSAIDs) - widely used medications for pain and inflammation
+- Non-steroidal anti-inflammatory drugs (NSAIDs) – Widely used for pain and inflammation

-- Biologic medications - therapies made from living organisms and designed to target specific aspects of the inflammatory process, such as tumor necrosis factor (TNF) and interleukin 17-A (IL-17A)
+- Biologic drugs – Therapies made from living organisms and designed to target specific aspects of the inflammatory process, such as tumor necrosis factor (TNF) and interleukin 17-A (IL-17A)

-- Corticosteroids - medications that mimic the body's natural hormone of cortisol and reduce inflammation
+- Corticosteroids – Drugs that mimic the body's natural hormone of cortisol and reduce inflammation

-- Slow-acting anti-rheumatic drugs, (SAARDs)/also called disease-modifying anti-rheumatic drugs (DMARDS) - drugs which reduce inflammation and have typically been used to treat inflammatory arthritis conditions
+- Slow-acting anti-rheumatic drugs (SAARDs, also called disease-modifying anti-rheumatic drugs or DMARDs) – Drugs that reduce inflammation and are often used to treat inflammatory arthritis conditions

 - Physical therapy